Teniahardee1/mental-health-data/README.md

 Next are the Colab instructions to create a data subset and the README.md file link.
 These files will allow you to explore the contents of the repository.

+## Reproducibilty

+## Maintance

+## Acknowledgements
+This repository was produced as a final project for my ENG 105-006 class at the University of Chapel Hill, taught by Professor Steven Gotzler.